Zürich Binz railway station

-Zürich Binz (Zürich Binz) is a railway station in the west of the Swiss city of Zürich, in the city's Alt-Wiedikon quarter.
-The station is on the Uetliberg line, which is operated by the Sihltal Zürich Uetliberg Bahn (SZU).
+Zürich Binz (Zürich Binz) is a railway station in the west of the Swiss city of Zurich, in the city's Alt-Wiedikon quarter.
+It is located within fare zone 110 of the Zürcher Verkehrsverbund (ZVV).
+The station is on the Uetliberg line, which is owned and operated by the Sihltal Zürich Uetliberg Bahn (SZU).

+Services

-The station is served by the following passenger trains:
+The station is served by the S10 S-Bahn service and VBZ bus line 76:

 The station has a single track, with a single platform, although there is a dynamic passing loop between Binz and Friesenberg.
 Between Binz and Selnau, all Uetliberg line trains run non-stop, although they pass by Giesshübel station, on the SZU's Sihltal line.